-We first need to distinguish between member function types (or method types, for short) and member function properties (or method properties).
-A method type captures the primary purpose of a method, for example, whether the method changes a member variable of an object or carries out some helper task.
+We first need to distinguish between method types and method properties.
+A method type captures the primary purpose of a method, for example, whether the method changes a field of an object or carries out some helper task.
 The name of a method type serves as a succinct label on a method that indicates what type of service the method provides to a client.